Frequently asked questions

 What is APR?

-Your APR—or annual percentage rate—is a statement of the interest rate as a yearly rate.
+Your APR—or annual percentage rate—is a statement of the interest rate as a yearly rate, combining the total amount of interest payable and the cost of other fees and charges.

 What is an annual fee on a credit card?